wang-zidu/3DDFA-V3/README.md

   # The pytorch version is not strictly required.
   pip install torch==1.12.1+cu102 torchvision==0.13.1+cu102 torchaudio==0.12.1 --extra-index-url https://download.pytorch.org/whl/cu102
   # or: conda install pytorch==1.12.1 torchvision==0.13.1 torchaudio==0.12.1 cudatoolkit=10.2 -c pytorch
+  # On Windows 10, it has been verified that version 1.10 works.
+You can install it with the following command: pip install torch==1.10.0+cu102 torchvision==0.11.0+cu102 torchaudio==0.10.0 -f https://download.pytorch.org/whl/torch_stable.html

   pip install -r requirements.txt